getreu/tp-note/doc/source/tp-note--manpage.md

 note is created with a similar filename and a reference to the original file copied into the note.
 The logic of this is implemented in the templates:
 '`tmpl_annotate_content`' and '`tmpl_annotate_filename`'.
-Once the file is created, it is opened with an external editor.
+Once the file is created, it is opened with an external text editor.
 After editing the file, it will be - if necessary - renamed to be in sync with the note's meta-data.

 Example: